 50 of the Best Book Quotes from Our Favorite Books

 Books can teach us so many things.
-Sure, they can relay interesting facts and information—but some of the best pieces of literature also offer wisdom and insights from their authors.
-In that way, certain books become friends that we can consult throughout our lives for guidance and advice.
-Just think about the number of books you have on your bookshelf that you’re saving to re-read at a later date.
+Sure, they can relay interesting facts and information—but some of the best pieces of literature also offer wisdom and inspirational quotes from their authors.
+In that way, certain books become friends we can consult throughout our lives for guidance and advice.
+Just think about the number of books you have on your bookshelf, or the number of book quotes you have in your journal, quotes you’re saving to reread at a later date.

-Ahead, we’ve found the best book quotes that will make you stop and think.
-No matter which genres are your favorite—whether you consider yourself a history buff, a science-fiction nerd, or memoir fan—there are tons of books for readers of all ages that offer profound advice within their pages.
-Want to expand your reading list but don’t want to spend a ton of cash?
-Make sure you know the 15 places you can read books online for free.
+Ahead, we’ve found the best book quotes from fiction books, nonfiction books and more.
+No matter which genres are your favorite—whether you consider yourself a history buff, a science-fiction nerd or a memoir fan—there are tons of books for readers of all ages that offer profound life-changing quotes, uplifting quotes, happy quotes and even funny quotes within their pages.

 Jazz by Toni Morrison

 Toni Morrison’s 1992 Jazz tells the story of Joe and Violet as they flee rural Virginia for Harlem in the 1920s.
 It leaves all the stereotypes of the Jazz Age behind and explores the reality of Black urban living during the Roaring ’20s.
 There’s murder, passion and romance gone wrong.
 Through each character’s backstory in this historical fiction book, the reader is also taken on a tour of the mid-1800s American South.

 This is one of the best forgiveness quotes that will help you let go.
 A New York Times bestseller from 2021, The Beauty in Breaking is a stunning first memoir by Michele Harper, an African American emergency room physician navigating her way through a divorce and a high-stress career.
 Each chapter features a different scene from the ER or Harper’s personal life, with moving takeaways about how these encounters have influenced her.